NebulousLabs/Sia/doc/API.md

 that backwards compatibility is preserved with all apps in future upgrades.
 The api may change again when 1.0.0 is released.

+The types.Currency object is an infinite precision unsigned integer that gets represented in json as a base-10 string.

 Consensus
 ---------